 Maintain a Healthy Skin Barrier

 Even if you’re using the best sunscreen available, you have to meet it halfway!
 You can do this by making sure your skin barrier is strong and resilient.
 The effectiveness of a sunscreen depends largely on how well it can bind to the skin, and the healthier your skin barrier, the more surface area there is.
-Try using a Renewal Facial product best suited to your skin type, then follow with Epionce Ultra Shield SPF 50 or Daily Shield Tinted SPF 50.
+Try using a Renewal Facial product best suited to your skin type, then follow with Epionce Daily Shield Tinted SPF 50.
 Both have the Skin Cancer Foundation Seal of Recommendation as effective broad-spectrum sunscreens.